 External hemorrhoids occur below the dentate line and are generally painful.
 External hemorrhoids can become very distressing when the blood in the hemorrhoid clots and inflammation irritates the nearby pain-sensitive skin.

-Ayurvedic View of Hemorrhoids Treatments Melbourne Clinic and Piles
+Ayurvedic View of Hemorrhoids/Piles Treatment in Melbourne

 Hemorrhoids are described in the name of Arsha.
 This is caused by low digestive fire, vitiation of all doshas, especially that of Apana vatha.
 “Apaana vatha” is one of the five types of Vatha and is located in the testicles, urinary bladder, phallus, umbilicus, thighs, groin, anus and colon.
 It control functions such as, voiding of urine, normal delivery and excretion of stool etc.